moth-dust/flashcards-starter/README.md

 ---

 ## Note on Test Files
-UPDATE: The tests now function with the current version, but for grading purposes the message below will be temporarily left in for grading purposes before being removed.
+UPDATE: The tests now function with the current version, but for grading purposes, the message below will be temporarily left in before being removed.

 The test files are depricated and will not work in the current version of the main branch as of writing this.
 They did at one point pass and work as expected, and these can be observed functioning by pulling from the branch "feature/deck-and-round".
 The tests were originally written with the idea objects would be cloned and the clones returned when finished, though this caused problems with the action based approach of interacting with objects in the pre-existing utils.js file; it was decided this approach should take priority.